Getting to Calaveras

 Getting to Calaveras County from major California cities, Reno and Tahoe, is a beautiful drive whatever route you take.
-Be sure to stop in at the Visitors Center in historic downtown Angels Camp for help planning your visit!
+Be sure to stop in at the Visitors Center in historic Angels Camp for help planning your visit!
 Scroll down for directions from Sacramento, Fresno & LA, San Francisco & the Bay Area, and Reno & South Lake Tahoe.

 Getting to Calaveras from the NORTH: Sacramento – Historic Highway 49

 Want to spend as much time on the historic Highway 49 as possible?
 Then you’ll want to take the HWY49 route through Mokelumne Hill, CA. Make sure to order a copy of the Highway 49 Gold Rush map to be mailed to you before your trip.
 Be sure to stop in to Mokelumne Hill’s charming, historic downtown – your entry point to the county – for boutique shops, Renegade winery and Hotel Leger’s historic saloon and restaurant.
 Ready to hit the road?
 Get directions by inputting your destination in Sacramento to Mokelumne Hill here.